nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 Of course there are thousands (millions) of possibilities for the first area, so I would advise focusing on the second (your skills) to create a list of things you could teach.
-This list might be hard at first, but if you really inventory your skills and experience - you will be surprised at all the things you know!
+This course idea list might be hard at first, but if you really inventory your skills and experience - you will be surprised at all the things you know!

 To start, get as many ideas down as possible (don't worry about your level of ability yet).
 You might